30 Points Firewall Security Audit Checklist

 - Ensure secure protocol (e.g., SFTP) is used to transfer files

-- If FTP needs to be implemented, the server is located in a different subnet than the internal protected network.
+- If FTP needs to be implemented, the server is located in a different subnet than the internally protected network.

 - Ensure to identify open ports by using the Nmap tool

 This is a firewall security audit checklist to secure a firewall in an IT system.
-A firewall is the first line of defense, security, and if hardens correctly to mitigate the risk of compromise.
+A firewall is the first line of defense and security, and if hardens correctly it mitigates the risk of compromise.